xgirma/angular_sandbox/README.md

-# angular_playground
+# Angular Sandbox
-Based on the official Angualr documentation
+A sandbox for the official Angular documentation.